pauliceia/vgiws/doc/api/feature.md

     {'id': 10}
     ```
 - Error codes:
-     - 400 (Bad Request): Some attribute in JSON is missing.
-Look the feature table structure!
+     - 400 (Bad Request): Some attribute in the JSON is missing.
+Look at the feature table structure!
      - 400 (Bad Request): One specified attribute is invalid.
-     - 401 (Unauthorized): It is necessary an Authorization header valid.
+     - 401 (Unauthorized): A valid `Authorization` header is necessary!
      - 403 (Forbidden): Just the collaborator of the layer or administrator can manage a resource.
      - 403 (Forbidden): The changeset_id \<ID\> was not created by current user.
      - 404 (Not Found): Not found the changeset_id \<ID\>.